CefasRepRes/agriforwards-summer-school-2022/README.md

 - [ ] Julie to confirm booking of Cefas facilities on Tuesday 5th July 2022
 - [ ] Richard to follow up with with Productivity East to confirm our requirements
 - [ ] Richard and Julie to talk urgently to the student who has objections to killing fish
+- [ ] Look around Productivity East - perhaps hold the next meeting there

 - [ ] What tools are there for simulating robot arms?
 Ask Lincoln (RH)
 - [ ] Book the robotic equipment.